escher-trace/escher-trace.github.io/docs/DataDisplayed.md

 ![Screenshot](../img/IsotopologueDisplay.png){: style='width:500px' }

 The majority of instructions for interacting with the Escher-Trace data tables can be found [here](../DataDisplayed/#511-metabolite-selection-table-functionality).
 In the Isotopologues to Display data table, the user selects the isotopologue limit of a metabolite from the adjacent dropdown menu.
-Graphs of metabolites will display isotopolologues from M0 to the user selected value.
+Graphs of metabolites will display isotopologues from M0 to the user selected value.

 To submit changes click **Submit Form**.